Start page

 σαγαρισ (sagaris), battle-ax, weapon of the Scythians – OE. sacu "war" and earh “arrow”.

 Αγαθιρσ (agathirs), Αγαθιρσοι (agatirsoi) – according to Herodotus Agathyrsos was a son of Heracles and gave rise to the tribe of the Agathyrsians – OE đyrs (thyrs) "a giant demon, a magician" is well suited for both the name and the ethnonym.
 For the first part of the name, we find OE ege "fear, terror", and the whole means "terrible giants or demons".
-However, OE āga "owner", āgan "to have, take, receive, possess" suite phonetically better.
+However, OE āga "owner", āgan "to have, take, receive, possess" suit phonetically better.
 Then the ethnonym can be understood as "having giants".
 Below, we decipher the ethnonym the Thyssagetai (see Θυσσαγεται) as a nation of giants in the north of Scythia.
 Thus, we can suppose that the Agathyrsians subdued the Thyssagetai

 Αναχαρσισ (Anacharsis), he was known as an alleged Scythian traveler and sage.
 However, Anacharsis was not a Scythian.
-It can be concluded from the phrase of Herodotus: "Now the region of the Euxine upon which Dareios was preparing to march has, apart from the Scythian race, the most ignorant nations within it of all lands: for we can neither put forward any nation of those who dwell within the region of Pontus as eminent in ability, nor do we know of any man of learning having arisen there, apart from the Scythian nation and Anacharsis".
+It can be concluded from the phrase of Herodotus: "Now the region of the Euxine upon which Dareios was preparing to march has, apart from the Scythian race, the most ignorant nations within it of all lands: for we can neither put forward any nation of those who dwell within the region of Pontus as eminent in ability nor do we know of any man of learning having arisen there, apart from the Scythian nation and Anacharsis".
 (HERODOTUS, IV, 46 ).
 Anachars was the son of Gnuros, the son of Lycos, the son of Spargapeithes.
-All these names can be decrypted by means of Old English.
+All these names can be decrypted using Old English.
 Then, an Old English match must also be found for the name Anacharsis: Old Saxon. āno "without", OE hors/hyrs "horse" (ie, "Horseless").

-Ατεασ (Atheas) was by Strabo an mighty Scythian king, united under his rule all Scythia – according to Abaev "true" (Av haiθya-, Old Pers. hašya-, Os äc-, äcäg-, which phonetically are faulty).
+Ατεασ (Atheas) was by Strabo a mighty Scythian king, united under his rule all Scythia – according to Abaev "true" (Av haiθya-, Old Pers. hašya-, Os äc-, äcäg-, which phonetically are faulty).
 Better, according to Holthausen, occurred in names OE æđ, going back to æđele "noble, honourable, glorious" (Holthausen F, 1974, 13)

 Βορυσθενεοσ (Boristheneos), the Dnieper River – OE. bearu, Gen. bearwes „forest”, đennan „to expand, extend”.

 Θυσσαγεται , the Thyssagetai, one of the folks in Northern Scythia mentioned by Herodotus, or Thyrsagetae (by Valery Flaccus) – V.I.
 Abayev explains this name as "fast deer" (Pers, Kurd. tūr "rabid"), Os sag "a deer".
 The presence of the morpheme getai/ketai (Μασσαγεται, Ματυκεται, Μυργεται) in the names of several tribes is noteworthy.
 In addition, the Thracian tribes Getae (Γεαται) are known in history.
 We can suppose that this word means "people".
 The closest to it is the Chuv kĕtỹ "a flock, herd".
 Then Thyssagetai were "unruly people" (OE đyssa "rowdy”).
-If the form of Valery Flaccus is more correct, as it is likely since it echoes the name of the Agathyrsians. (see Αγαθιρσ, Αγαθιρσοι), then the Thyrsagetae means "the people of giants and wizards" (O. Eng đyrs "a giant, demon, wizard").
+If the form of Valery Flaccus is more correct, it is likely since it echoes the name of the Agathyrsians. (see Αγαθιρσ, Αγαθιρσοι), then the Thyrsagetae means "the people of giants and wizards" (O. Eng đyrs "a giant, demon, wizard").

 Ιδανθιρσοσ (Idantirsos), Scythian king – OE eadan "performed, satisfied” and đyrs "a giant, demon, wizard".